Skip to main content

 Voting Details

-All current Aston University students will be able to cast their vote through an online ballot.
+All current Aston University students can cast their vote through an online ballot.

 What does being a part of NUS UK mean?